Daily terms used and general information about IDP

 Finally, please do not give a gift to your child’s primary care giver.
 This is a special day for your child, and opportunities for caregiver thank you’s are considered at other times.

 IDP has student caregivers every quarter who participate in the IDP teaching program through an internship.
 They spend 8 hours per week working with the babies (under the supervision of our permanent teaching staff) and are enrolled in a lecture + discussion course.
 “First quarter” caregivers (Psychology 134A) are new to IDP.
 “Second quarter” caregivers (Psychology 134C) have completed one quarter of training at IDP.
 “Third quarter” caregivers (Psychology 193) have been at IDP for at least two quarters and have been invited to complete a third.
-“Volunteers” have completed two or three quarters of training at IDP but are no longer receiving course credit for their IDP participation.
+“Volunteers” have completed three quarters of training at IDP but are no longer receiving course credit for their IDP participation.

 Parents are strongly encouraged to get to know the student caregivers.
 A caregiver photo board is provided to help parents get acquainted with names and faces.
 Various social events are planned throughout the year to invite parent-caregiver interactions.
 Student caregivers are very important in the lives of the IDP babies and they enjoy building relationships with IDP parents.

-Adults who are present during this time are asked to participate in order to fully enhance the children's enjoyment and participation.
-A songbook is available for parents who are interested in learning the words to popular together time songs.
+Adults who are present during this time are asked to participate in order to fully enhance the children’s enjoyment and participation.
+A songbook is available for parents who are interested in learning the words to popular circle time songs.